What Is Malicious Parent Syndrome?

 Lying to the Victimized Parent

 While the malicious parent may not instruct the children to lie to the other parent, over time, the kids will start to do it.
 Even in the face of evidence, the children may still believe the things the malicious parent tells.
 Children who are lied to repeatedly, even when confronted, may continue to believe the malicious parent is the honest one.
-This will only add to their growing evidence that the victimized parent does not want them or care about them.
+This will only add to the growing evidence that the victimized parent does not want them or care about them.

 Options a Victimized Parent Can Take